 - Origins Available:

 The name Hogie is of Anglo-Saxon origin and came from when a family lived in the regions of Hockley in Essex and Wales.
 The surname Hogie originally derived from the Old English word hoccsleah which referred to someone who lived close to hills.

 The surname Hogie was first found in Essex where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Hogie family
+Early History of the Hogie family

 This web page shows only a small excerpt of our Hogie research.
 Another 68 words (5 lines of text) covering the years 1220 and 1273 are included under the topic Early Hogie History in all our PDF Extended History products and printed products wherever possible.

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hogie family name include Hockley, Hockly, Hokeley, Hokelley and others.

 Early Notables of the Hogie family (pre 1700)